dcsimpson01/dcsimpson01.github.io/_posts/2018-10-04-david-simpson-first-post.md

 date: 2018-10-04
 ---
 ## What this is:
 This is a first test post.
-The page is powered by [Jekyll](http://jekyllrb.com) and I will use Markdown, and ocassionally html to author my posts.
+The page is powered by [Jekyll](http://jekyllrb.com) and I will use Markdown, and ocassionally HTML to author my posts.

 ## Where it is going:
 I plan to use this blog to post about topics that I am studying in political science.
 I am excited that I can use this website to easily write short responses, use LaTeX to write math equations, and post findings from my data science work in R.